 Misuse of an adult’s funds, property, or personal dignity by another person.

 You think your dad is experiencing self-neglect, but you don’t know how to help him yourself.
 You decide to file a report with the adult protective services, but you wonder what will happen once the report is filed.
-These 5 steps take place with each filed report:

 - A concerned citizen contacts his/her local APS office to report concerns about the welfare of a senior or adult with disabilities.